Donald Trump Lashes Out At Adam Schiff Again In Early Morning Tweet Storm

-President Donald Trump’s plea for unity in politics in the U.S. seems to have been very short-lived from his side.
-On Tuesday during the State of the Union address, Trump begged for Democrats to work with him instead of against him, but seems to have forgotten his own point in the hours following.
+President Donald Trump’s plea for unity in politics in the U.S. seems to have been very short-lived.
+On Tuesday, during the State of the Union address, Trump begged for Democrats to work with him instead of against him, but it appears that the olive branch is no longer being extended.

-It was less than a day later that he slammed House Intelligence Chairman Adam Schiff after the California Democrat announced he would be re-opening the investigation into the president’s potential ties with Russia, according to Roll Call.
+It was less than a day later that he slammed House Intelligence Chairman Adam Schiff, after the California Democrat announced that he would be re-opening the investigation into the president’s potential ties with Russia, according to Roll Call.

 While Schiff is not the only person investigating the 2016 Trump campaign, that didn’t stop the president from slamming him in an early morning Twitter rant on Friday.
 According to the president, Schiff had contact with Fusion GPS co-founder Glenn Simpson, despite the fact that Simpson is a witness in the investigation into Trump’s potential collusion.